IELTS Academic Reading Sample 134

 x Accepting the inevitable

-G Not surprisingly, biometrics raise thorny questions about privacy and the potential for abuse.
+G. Not surprisingly, biometrics raises thorny questions about privacy and the potential for abuse.
 Some worry that governments and industry will be tempted to use the technology to monitor individual behaviour.
-'If someone used your fingerprints to match your health-insurance records with a credit-card record showing you regularly bought lots of cigarettes and fatty foods,' says one policy analyst, 'you would see your insurance payments go through the roof.'
+'If someone used your fingerprints to match your health-insurance records with a credit card record showing you regularly bought lots of cigarettes and fatty foods,' says one policy analyst, 'you would see your insurance payments go through the roof.'
 In Toronto, critics of the welfare "fingerprint plan complained that it would stigmatise recipients by forcing them to submit to a procedure widely identified with criminals.